Mr-burme/natbot-ollama/README.md

 # natbot

-Drive a browser with GPT-3
+Drive a browser with Ollama

+Work in progress: Replacing OpenAI components with Ollama python API (may never be fisnished)

 Here's a demo: https://twitter.com/natfriedman/status/1575631194032549888